 These vertical gardens are the most similar alternatives to the Tower Garden by Juice Plus.
 Check out the similarities and differences of each vertical tower.

 Let’s kick things off with a well-established tower garden system.
 Being in the market for over 20 years, Ez Gro is an expert on everything related to vertical gardening.
 Their Patio Garden is one of their most popular systems.

 You’ll be able to grow between 20 to 80 plants in one tower indoor garden.
 A kit contains five layers of 4 pots.
 So you don’t have to worry about limiting your plant options.

 These alternatives to the tower garden take up around 2.5 sq. ft.
 That’s giving allowance for plant growth and walking space.
-You can have it in the small corner of your condo balcony or have rows of them in your yard to supply a small veggie stall.
+You can have it in the small corner of your condo balcony, have rows of them for balcony privacy or in your yard to supply a small veggie stall.

 Either way, using this tower indoor garden is easy.
 Your starter kit has everything you need, from the watering system to the plant medium.
 Of course, you need to grow some seedlings first.